History of As the World Turns: 2008

 Lily-Dusty-Emily - A while ago, Dusty Donovan and Emily Stewart dated and started a tabloid together.
 She left town in 2007 only to return later that year and Dusty wanted her back, except she was with Chris Hughes.
-He and Lily Snyder stated dating but when he slept with Emily, it was the end of them.
+He and Lily Snyder stated dating but when he had sex with Emily, it was the end of them.

 Jack-Katie-Brad – In 2007, Jack Snyder and Katie Peretti fell in love and got married.
 They got their marriage annulled because he started spending too much time with Carly Tenney because she was "dying" but she really wasn't and she Carly and Jack were going to get remarried but he left her at the altar.
 Then Katie wanted to make a baby with Jack's brother Brad Snyder.
 Then Katie joined a speed dating program and thought she had found someone until Brad messed it up.
 When on a road trip Brad admits to Katie he loves her.
 Later in April Brad proposes to Katie and she says yes.

 Carly's Story - Carly Tenney loves Jack Snyder but he loved Katie Peretti.
 Then Kit Fowler and Sam Hutchins come to stay with her.
 Kit goes off to jail New Year's Eve and the re-opening of Metro is going to happen.
 And so it does.
 Sam then starts to fall for Carly.
 When Parker Snyder leaves his Science book there on purpose and goes back.
 Then he steals money from Metro and tries to frame Sam.
 Parker then steals "Cowboy Jack", Sam's dummy and later Sam throws "Cowboy Jack" in the fireplace at Carly's house to make it look like Parker did it.
 Sam then tried to rape Carley and Parker shoots and kills him.
 Carly and Jack try to prove that Parker did not kill Sam but, Kit did.
 Carly finds a lady who saw Kit disguised as a bag later, testifies, and Parker is free.